-In this JTX Sprint 5 folding treadmill review, we’ll look at how it’s constructed, connectivity to third-party tech and how it performs under testing.
+In this JTX Sprint 5 review, we’ll look at how this folding treadmill is constructed, its connectivity to third-party tech and how it performs under testing.
 Spoiler alert: it's a decent home cardio machine, especially at this price point.

 JTX Sprint 5 review: Price and availability

-The JTX Sprint 5 went on sale in January 2021.
-It is currently available at JTX Fitness for a recommended retail price of £759.
+The JTX Sprint 5 went on sale in January 2021 for a recommended retail price of £759 (it's often on offer, though).
+For the latest prices, visit JTX Fitness (opens in new tab) today.

 JTX Sprint 5 Treadmill: Setup